Scalingo Database Addons

 Starter

-The Starter class is designed for applications under development and production in non-critical environments.
+The Starter class is designed for applications under development and non-critical, production environments.
 With an SLA of 98% and back-up retention of one month, it offers a secure, high-performance environment for a wide range of use cases.

 Business

-Scalingo’s flagship, the Business class, guarantees the high availability and reliability essential for critical production applications.
-Thanks to hot replication of your data on a stand-by node, we ensure service continuity along with a 99.96% SLA.
+The Business class is Scalingo’s flagship.
+It guarantees high availability and reliability, which are essential for critical production applications.
+Thanks to hot replication of your data on a standby instance, we ensure service continuity along with a 99.96% SLA.
 For complete protection, backup retention is extended to 1 year.

 Database Types